vemv/claude-code/README.md

 ### Picking Eat or Vterm

-By default claude-code.el using the `eat` backend.
+By default claude-code.el uses the `eat` backend.
 If you prefer vterm customize `claude-code-terminal-backend`:

 ```elisp